 History of Write For Rights

 Write for Rights – also known as the Writeathon – is the world’s largest human rights event, but it has humble origins.
-Twelve years ago, a young man named Witek met a young woman named Joanna at a festival in Warsaw, Poland.
+Fifteen years ago, a young man named Witek met a young woman named Joanna at a festival in Warsaw, Poland.
 Joanna had just returned from traveling through Africa, where she’d seen activists organizing 24-hour events to write protest letters to governments.

 Witek invited Joanna to join a meeting of his local Amnesty group.
 Together, they decided to write Urgent Action appeals for 24 hours, beginning at noon on Saturday.
 When they emailed their idea to all the other Polish groups, it turned into something much bigger, bringing together activists across the country.
 Then, their idea went viral.

 Witek and Joanna emailed Amnesty offices across the world, and people started sending back pictures of themselves writing letters – by Niagara Falls, in Japan, in Mongolia.
 It was a spontaneous, grassroots initiative that grew and grew.